platonai/pulsar-java-17-template/README.md

 # README

-A template project to use PulsarR as a library.
+This is a template project for you to used PulsarR as a library using java 17.